National Association of Home Builders Economic Research Blog

 Filter by Category

 Due to tightened monetary policy, the count of total job openings for the entire economy has trended lower over the last year.
-This is consistent with a cooling economy that is a positive sign for future inflation readings.
-However, the number of open jobs for...
+This is consistent with a somewhat cooler economy that is a positive sign for future inflation readings.
+However, the number of open jobs...

-The S&P CoreLogic Case-Shiller U.S. National Home Price Index (HPI), reported by S&P Dow Jones Indices, rose at a seasonally adjusted rate of 4.36%.
-Although this rate has been slowing the previous four months, January saw its first uptick from 2.32% in December 2023.
-On...
+The S&P CoreLogic Case-Shiller U.S. National Home Price Index (HPI), reported by S&P Dow Jones Indices, rose at a seasonally adjusted annual rate of 4.98% for February.
+This was following an adjusted 3.73% rate for January.
+This marks the fourth consecutive monthly rate increase from...

 Subscribe to Blog via Email